Industrial Chemicals

 High Production Volume Challenge Program (US)

 Science Consortium member PETA US campaigned successfully for guidance on reducing animal use to be implemented into the EPA’s High Production Volume (HPV) Challenge Program.
-Starting in 1998 and throughout the programme’s 12-year duration, PETA US scientists reviewed and commented on hundreds of test plans – every one in which testing on vertebrate animals was proposed – in order to ensure compliance with guidelines on reducing animal use.
-Building on this work, scientists from PETA US published a retrospective analysis of animal use in the HPV chemical-testing programme, concluding that the application of read-across was the single most effective means of reducing animal testing.
+Starting in 1998 and throughout the programme’s 12-year duration, PETA US scientists reviewed and commented on hundreds of test plans – every one in which testing on vertebrate animals was proposed – in order to help identify existing data and reduce animal use.

 Canadian Environmental Protection Act (Canada)

-In June 2023, Bill S-5 was signed by the Government of Canada with the first updates to CEPA since its inception in 1999.
+In 2023, Bill S-5 was signed by the Government of Canada with the first updates to CEPA since its inception in 1999.
 The bill includes amendments to ensure the agencies work to replace and reduce the use of animals in toxicity testing of industrial chemicals and to develop scientifically robust non-animal test methods.
-These amendments bring Canada into harmony with existing regulations in the US and the EU that call for governments to reduce and replace animal testing for chemicals.

 Draft Chemicals (Management and Safety) Rules, 20XX (India)